+(Cover of booklet)

+TRAVEL DOCUMENT

-(Cover of booklet) TRAVEL DOCUMENT (Convention of 28 July 1951)
+(Convention of 28 July 1951)

-No.....
+(Convention of 28 July 19 51)

+No

+(1)

+TRAVEL DOCUMEN Т

-TRAVEL DOCUMENT (Convention of 28 July 1951)
+(Convention of 28 July 19 51)

 This document expires on

 unless its validity is extended or renewed.

 Name

 Forename(s)

-Accompanied bychild (children).
+Accompanied by child (children).

-1. This document is issued solely with a view to providing the holder with a travel document which can serve in lieu of a national passport.
-It is without prejudice to and in no way affects the holder's nationality.
+This document is issued solely with a view to a travel document which can serve in lieu of a nat prejudice to and in no way affects the holder's nat ional passport.
+It is without

 2. The holder is authorized to return to

-[state here the country whose authorities are issuing the document] on
+[state here the country whose authorities are is: before 0

-before